Russia Behind Bars: Conflict with the leadership of the FSIN

-The status of a foreign – agent
+Foreign agent designation by Russia

 On 26 March EU granted to Rus Sidyashchaya for opening in Russian regions so-called "juristical clinics" to help those who are under investigation and illegally convicted.
-The Institution has filed a petition on its own for inclusion in the list of NPO (non-profit organisation) foreign agents.
-It was affirmed by Alexey Fedyarov, the leader of legal affairs.
+The Institution has filed a petition on its own for inclusion in the list of so-called NGOs foreign agents.
+It was confirmed by Alexey Fedyarov, the leader of legal affairs.
 On 7 May Ministry of Justice of the Russian Federation has added Rus Sidyashchaya to the register of non-profit organisations, as a foreign agent.

+The undesirable organization status

+In the summer of 2024, Russian authorities declared Russland hinter Gittern, the German legal entity of the Rus Sidyashchaya foundation, an "undesirable organization".